 You family members may be able to work and study once in the UK.

-The earliest you can submit your application is 3 months before the date your course starts.
+The earliest you can submit your application is 3 months before the start date of your course.

 You will usually get a decision within 3 weeks.